Chart Color Schemes

 Bowen Hills has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 82 projects likely impacting the area.
-Key projects include Bowen Bridge Road Upgrade, New Queensland Cancer Centre, Waterfront Newstead - Mirvac Masterplan, and Aire Newstead.
-The following list details those most relevant.
+The performance of an area can significantly be influenced by modifications to its local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 82 projects likely to impact the area.
+Notable projects include Bowen Bridge Road Upgrade, New Queensland Cancer Centre, Waterfront Newstead - Mirvac Masterplan, and Aire Newstead.
+The following list details those projects considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.